 What is Deliver for Good?

-The Deliver for Good Campaign is a new global push that applies a gender lens to the Sustainable Development Goals (SDGs) and promotes 12 critical investments – political, programmatic, and financial – in girls and women to power progress for all.
+Deliver for Good is a global campaign, initiated by Women Deliver and partners that applies a gender lens to the Sustainable Development Goals (SDGs) and promotes 12 critical investments in girls and women to power progress for all.

-Deliver for Good is mobilizing multi-sector allies to redefine the narrative around girls and women—from the most vulnerable, to agents of change and critical drivers of progress.
-We are building a movement to fuel concrete action and implementation of the Sustainable Development Goals at the global and country levels, and we ask you to join us.
+With nearly 300 supporters in more than 50 countries, Deliver for Good is mobilizing supporters across sectors and issue areas to redefine the narrative around girls and women—from the most vulnerable, to agents of change and critical drivers of progress.
+We are building a movement to fuel concrete action and implementation of the Sustainable Development Goals at the global and country levels.

 - Improve Maternal and Newborn Health and Nutrition